hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

-IANA is asked to allocate two new TLS extensions, evidence_request and evidence_proposal, from the "TLS ExtensionType Values" subregistry defined in {{RFC5246}}.
+IANA is asked to allocate two new TLS extensions, evidence_request and evidence_proposal, from the "TLS ExtensionType Values" subregistry of the "Transport Layer Security (TLS) Extensions" registry {{TLS-Ext-Registry}}.
 These extensions are used in the ClientHello and the EncryptedExtensions messages.
 The values carried in these extensions are taken from TBD.

 ## TLS Alerts

-IANA is requested to allocate a value in the "TLS Alerts" registry and populate it with the following entry:
+IANA is requested to allocate a value in the "TLS Alerts" subregistry of the "Transport Layer Security (TLS) Parameters" registry
+{{TLS-Param-Registry}} and populate it with the following entry:

 - Value: TBD
 - Description: unsupported_evidence